 We have some data collected in a survey.
 The information I would like to keep visible is in the first column and in one of the rows.
 In this example, that would be the information headings starting on row 23.

-Let’s freeze the column headings first.
-To freeze a column, we need to select the column by clicking the column heading.
+To freeze a column select the column by clicking the column heading.
 In this example, that would be column B.

 Click on View in the menu and go down to the Freeze option.
-In the Freeze option, we have several options to freeze columns and rows.
-Click on the “up to current column (B)” option.
-We are selecting this option because the information is column A is hidden.
+In the Freeze option click on the “up to current column (B)” option.
+We are selecting this option because the information in column A is hidden.
 Choosing the option to freeze up to column B will include column A and B.

 We won’t see much happen but if we look at the right edge of the column, we can see that there is a light gray bar to the right of the column.

-If we scroll to the right of the data, we will see that the column remains visible and the data seems to pass under the headings.
+Scroll to the right of the data to see that the column remains visible and the data seems to pass under the headings.

-We can go all the way to the end of the data and the headings will remain where they are to help us review the data.
+Go all the way to the end of the data and the headings will remain visible.

 We can repeat the process to freeze a row of headings.
-In this example, we want to freeze the headings in row 23.
-We’ll click on the row 23 heading.
+Click on the row 23 heading.
 This will provide a basis for our selection in the menu.

 Go back to the View menu option and down to the Freeze option.
 Select the option to freeze “up to current row (23)”.
 This will freeze all the rows from the first row up to row 23.

-We will get that same light gray bar appear below the row to indicate that this row of information is frozen.
+The same light gray bar will appear below the row to indicate that this row of information is frozen.
 We can scroll up and down or left and right and the headings for both the column and the row will remain where they are and make it easier for us to review the data.

-To unfreeze a row or column we will go back to the View menu option and look at the options in the Freeze menu.
+To unfreeze a row or column go back to the View menu option.
 To unfreeze the column or row we need to select the option to either freeze “no rows” or “no columns”.